DavadDi/go_study/kube-proxy.md

 	return result
 }

+// EndpointsHandler is an abstract interface of objects which receive
+// notifications about endpoints object changes. type EndpointsHandler interface {
+	// OnEndpointsAdd is called whenever creation of new endpoints object
+	// is observed.
+	OnEndpointsAdd(endpoints *api.Endpoints)
+	// OnEndpointsUpdate is called whenever modification of an existing
+	// endpoints object is observed.
+	OnEndpointsUpdate(oldEndpoints, endpoints *api.Endpoints)
+	// OnEndpointsDelete is called whever deletion of an existing endpoints
+	// object is observed.
+	OnEndpointsDelete(endpoints *api.Endpoints)
+	// OnEndpointsSynced is called once all the initial event handlers were
+	// called and the state is fully propagated to local cache.
+	OnEndpointsSynced()
+}

 // Run starts the goroutine responsible for calling registered handlers. func (c *EndpointsConfig) Run(stopCh <-chan struct{}) {
 	if !controller.WaitForCacheSync("endpoints config", stopCh, c.listerSynced) {